»Departments & Programs

 Brenda Gorman, Ph.D, CCC-SLP

-Associate Professor, B.A., University of Wisconsin-Madison in Latin American Studies; M.A. & Ph.D., University of Texas at Austin, Certificate of Clinical Competence, Speech-Language Pathology
+Associate Professor and Graduate Program Director, B.A., University of Wisconsin-Madison in Latin American Studies; M.A. & Ph.D., University of Texas at Austin, Certificate of Clinical Competence, Speech-Language Pathology

 Dr. Gorman completed her master’s and doctoral work in communication sciences and disorders with an emphasis in multicultural and bilingual issues at the University of Texas at Austin.
 Before entering academia, Dr. Gorman worked as a bilingual (Spanish-English) speech-language pathologist for eight years providing direct services and parent training with diverse caseloads for early intervention agencies, Head Start centers, public school districts, and her own company which she co-founded in 2001.